Guide to YouTube Removals

 The best method to submit counter-notices to YouTube is to use the handy webform YouTube has provided for this purpose.

 2. Fill in all the required information.
-This includes your YouTube screen name, your true legal name, your true residential address, the email address associated with your YouTube account, the URL of the removed video, and the required statements swearing that your counter-notice is not fraudulent and consenting to the jurisdiction of your local federal district court.
+This includes your YouTube screen name, your true legal name and true residential address (note: this information will be sent to the copyright claimant), the email address associated with your YouTube account, the URL of the removed video, and the required statements swearing that your counter-notice is not fraudulent and consenting to the jurisdiction of your local federal district court.

 3. Make sure to provide a justification for why you believe your video is fair use in the "message to YouTube" box.
 If you do not provide YouTube with a justification stating why you are filing the counter-notice, YouTube will reject your counter-notice without even forwarding it to the copyright holder.
-A good generic fair use rationale could be something like, "This video is fair use under U.S. copyright law because it is (1) non-commercial, (2) transformative in nature, (3) uses no more of the original work than necessary for the video's purpose, and (4) does not compete with the original work and could have no negative affect on its market."
+This message must be specific to your video.
+A generic statement describing fair use in general will not suffice.
+You have to describe why YOUR VIDEO is fair use, or else YouTube will reject your counter-notice.
+A good basic fair use rationale could be something like, "This video is fair use under U.S. copyright law because it is (1) non-commercial, (2) transformative in nature, (3) uses no more of the original work than necessary for the video's purpose, and (4) does not compete with the original work and could have no negative affect on its market."

 4. Though not required, it is a good idea to include this same statement in the "message to the party that made the copyright claim" box, so they know your reasons for filing a counter-notice as well.